Plan ahead to make your vote count

 So you’re registered to vote.
 You’ve heard a lot about different ways to vote in the November election.
 If you haven’t decided whether to cast your ballot in person or not, don’t wait too long, and take time to review the rules.

 This year all voters can opt to use mail-in ballots.
 Legislation authorizing mail-in ballots was enacted this year to accommodate voting under pandemic conditions.
 Any registered voter can vote by mail-in ballot.
 Mail-in ballots can be requested in person or by mail.
-Voters have until 5 p.m. on October 21 to request a mail-in ballot by mail from their local election authority.
-For example, in Cole County that would be the County Clerk’s office.
+Voters have until 5 p.m. on Oct.
+21 to request a mail-in ballot by mail from their local election authority.
+For example, in Cole County that would be the county clerk’s office.

 In some cases, absentee ballots, like mail-in ballots, must be notarized.
 A list of notaries who have volunteered their services free of charge is posted on the Missouri Secretary of State’s website.